logo

 Dee Grace, PhD

-CONTACT OUR CANCER COACH
+CONTACT OUR HEALTH COACH

-Are you diagnosed with cancer and need education on getting second opinions, avoiding healthcare discrimination, and improving your survival outcomes?
+Hi!
+I am Dr. Dee Grace, Ph.D.
+Scientist and Health Coach.
 Call me Or schedule a complimentary call here.
 And Sign up today for THE CANCER DETOX PREVENTION course if you want to learn science-based ways to prevent cancer.
 You’ll get 24 cancer-fighting strategies, a 60-page e-book, 4 audiobooks, and 2 personalized health coaching calls.

 1. Schwingshackl L, Schwedhelm C, Galbete C, Hoffmann G. Adherence to Mediterranean Diet and risk of cancer: an updated systemic review and meta-analysis.
 Nutrients.
 2017; 9;1063.